AtomicYakuza/AuroraTracker/README.md

 3.	~~Install Dependencies:~~

 ```
-No external dependencies! this program uses only Python's built-in modules:
+No external dependencies!
+This program uses only Python's built-in modules:
 - 'time': For managing time-related operations
-- 'urllib.request': For fetching data from NOAA
+- 'urllib.request': For fetching data from NOAA and ipinfo
+- 'json': For parsing text to json
 ```

 4. Run the Program: